danielatrivella/np3_ligand/np3_LigPCDS/README.md

 The scripts used in each step from 1 to 5 are detailed below in separated subsections.
 Here Step 3 is presented before Step 2 to easy the use of the available scripts, this does not affect the order of Figure 1 because Steps 2 and 3 are parallel procedures.

+The point cloud labeling procedure was implemented to use data in a resolution range from 0.5 to 4 Å, based on the available XGen radii table.
+Data outside this resolution range will not be labelled.

 At the end, there is also some available visualization scripts and an additional testing script.

 ### Step 1